Jack-Works/Jack-Works.github.io/bayesian-conspiracy/experiments/2019/sept-web-ext-with-esm.md

 ### Import path

 Browsers only know how to load an absolute URL or relative URL and the `.js` cannot be omitted.
 But we already used to `import('lib')` or `import('./code')`.
 That's an easy problem to resolve.
-Pika provides a [babel plugin](https://github.com/pikapkg/web#quickstart) to do it but I'm going to use `tsc` to compile Maskbook thus I wrote a [TypeScript custom transformer](https://github.com/DimensionDev/Maskbook/blob/12482c87c307cc06d7d7e63a7938733f3dcbc3d8/scripts/pika-builder.ts)(Notice: Maskbook is license by AGPLv3) and load it by [ttypescript](https://github.com/cevek/ttypescript) to transform the `import` path .
+Pika provides a [babel plugin](https://github.com/pikapkg/web#quickstart) to do it but I'm going to use `tsc` to compile Maskbook thus I wrote a [TypeScript custom transformer](https://github.com/Jack-Works/ttypescript-browser-like-import-transformer) and load it by [ttypescript](https://github.com/cevek/ttypescript) to transform the `import` path .

 #### Note on `import './file.json'`

-JSON import is written to `data:application/javascript,export default {"json": "content"}`
+<del>JSON import is rewritten to `data:application/javascript,export default {"json": "content"}`</del>

-!> Dangerous!
-Should use `JSON.stringify` but it's okay for Maskbook.
+JSON import is rewritten to `const json = JSON.parse("JSON file content")`

+> Update on 05/19/2020: Sorry for the mistake.
+The data url import is banned by the CSP in the extension environment.
+I switch to inline the JSON, see the example at [the document of @magic-works/ttypescript-browser-like-import-transformer](https://jack-works.github.io/ttypescript-browser-like-import-transformer/config.pluginconfigs.jsonimport.html).

 #### Note on "folder import"